 How Does Guitar Center Pay For Used Gear?

-When you are simply looking to part with your gear and no trade in is required, Guitar Center will pay up to $1000 in cash.
-This is the maximum amount, however, and some stores will not have this kind of money on hand.
+When you are looking to part with your gear and no trade-in is required, Guitar Center will pay up to $1000 in cash.
+This is the maximum amount.
+But some stores will not have this kind of money on hand.